Review | Agatha Christie fans, take note: Anthony Horowitz has a clever new twist on the classic whodunit

 To begin with, you’ll get two books for the price of one.
 Quite literally.

-In what one might call the frame novel, Susan Ryeland — the now retired book editor who first appeared in “Magpie Murders”— has been living for two years in Crete with her lover-fiance, Andreas, where they manage the family-run, slightly down-at-the-heels Polydorus Hotel.
+In what one might call the frame novel, Susan Ryeland — the now-retired book editor who first appeared in “Magpie Murders”— has been living for two years in Crete with her lover-fiance, Andreas, where they manage the family-run, slightly down-at-the-heels Polydorus Hotel.
 While Susan frequently refers back to her earlier career in publishing, Horowitz carefully avoids having her reveal too much about the circumstances surrounding the death of her best-selling author, the difficult and unlikable Alan Conway, creator of the Hercule Poirot-like, German Jewish detective Atticus Pünd.

 One morning, a well-to-do couple named Lawrence and Pauline Treherne unexpectedly show up at the Polydorus, practically begging for Susan’s help.
 Eight years prior, there had been a horrible murder at Branlow Hall, the ritzy Suffolk hotel they own.
 On the eve of their daughter Cecily’s lavish wedding, a handyman named Stefan Codrescu bludgeoned a guest named Frank Parris to death.
 The young Romanian had eventually confessed and was given a 25-year sentence.